Vaginal infections are common problems in women and can be caused by various things such as bacteria, fungi, viruses or protozoa.

 Trichomoniasis

 Trichomoniasis is a sexually transmitted infection caused by the parasite Trichomonas vaginalis.
-Symptoms may include vaginal discharge, itching, burning, pain during urination and pain during intercourse.
+Symptoms are yellowish-green, foamy discharge, itching, burning and pain during sexual intercourse.
+Treatment is with special antibiotics.

 Online appointment booking